- Quality of Life & Wellness

 Why should you write this stuff down in the first place?
 Why can't we make mental lists?
 Writing it down is more powerful than merely thinking about it.
 Thinking is not feeling, and, by writing it down, you get a stronger feeling.
 Feeling is so much more than just words in your mind.

 So perhaps you have been expressing gratitude for your food, your job, favors done for you, easy traffic conditions.
 It's all getting a bit samey samey.
 So bring in some appreciation!

 You can find something to appreciate in almost every situation, good or bad.
 The more you find to appreciate, the easier the situation becomes.
 For example, perhaps your child has been having problems with a particular teacher.
 There seems to be a clash of personalities.
-You know that each are doing their best but before you go off to the school in a high dudgeon, try writing down a little appreciation for 'teach' in your journal.
+You know that each are doing their best but before you go off to the school in a high dudgeon, try writing down a little appreciation for 'teacher' in your journal.
 Maybe something like...

 “I really appreciate the hard work that the teachers do for our kids.
 This Mrs xxx, is trying her best, I know she is.
 I appreciate her patience with little Petey.
 I appreciate her willingness to work things out.
 I appreciate her giving up her time to see me outside of school hours.
 I appreciate her diligence and her goals of helping each child succeed.
 I appreciate that she will have some worthwhile suggestions for us.
 I appreciate that we are all just trying to do our best.
 I know it will all work out in the end.”